electron/releases/readme.md

 If none of these has changed, the build process aborts and runs again ten minutes later.
 For more detail, see [script/release.sh](script/release.sh)

+The Heroku app is also synced to the GitHub repo, so every push to the `master` branch will automatically deploy a new version of this app.

 ## Tests

 ```sh